Emerald Ash Borer and the Firewood Quarantine

 If my ash trees are dying, does that mean they are infected with emerald ash borer?

 Ash trees are affected by several diseases and insects.
 Ash trees throughout the state exhibit dying branches and/or decline and some may show signs of heavy woodpecker damage.
 This may or may not be due to the emerald ash borer.
-Positive identification of the insect is required to document its presence by sending a specimen send it in a crushproof container to the state entomologists.
+Positive identification of the insect is required to document its presence by sending a specimen in a crushproof container to the state entomologists.
 Specimens should be clearly labeled with contact information and details on where the specimen was collected (i.e. host tree type and where on tree it was collected).
-More information and images of the emerald ash borer can be found on the website at www.mdc.mo.gov/firewood.
+More information and images of the emerald ash borer can be found at http://www.emeraldashborer.info/files/E2944.pdf.

 Is there anything I can do now to protect the ash trees in my yard from EAB?